stablekernel/aqueduct/source/docs/testing/best_practices.md

 Aqueduct is an object oriented framework - behaviors are implemented by instances of some type.
 The types of objects, their properties and their behaviors all follow similar naming conventions to make the API more discoverable.

 Most types in Aqueduct have a prefix in common with related types.
-For example, types like `AuthServer`, `AuthStorage` and `AuthCode` are all related because they deal with authentication and authorization.
+For example, types like `AuthServer`, `AuthDelegate` and `AuthCode` are all related because they deal with authentication and authorization.
 Methods are named consistently across classes (e.g, `asMap` is a common method name).

 When looking for a solution, look at the API reference for the objects you have access to.
 These objects may already have the behavior you wish to implement or have a reference to an object with that behavior.